 Know the designer

 Asking questions to the designer is one of the best ways to learn about design.
 They can easily clear up any confusion about the differences between fonts, clarification on design jargon, or what you should consider in a brand.
-Most times, a designer that you’re working with can easily explain these things so you aren’t kept in the dark about the element of design.
-The knowledge of what makes effective design will immensely help you in the attempt to decide on a final design solution.
+Most times, a designer that you’re working with can easily explain these things so you aren’t kept in the dark about the elements of design.
+The knowledge of what makes effective design will immensely help you in an attempt to decide on a final design solution.

 While you might have your own personal style, be sure to ask the designer about their own personal input on whatever current choices you might have selected.
 Every single design choice is made for a reason, even if you don’t always find it appealing.
 If this happens, try to come up with comments like, “This text isn’t legible” v.s.
 “Make the text 50% bigger.”
 This type of dialogue allows for the designer to solve the problem, simply by them knowing what the particular problem is.
 The relationship between a client and a designer is just that; a relationship.
 It requires constant communication and understanding for it to be healthy and beneficial.

-Poor relationships with a designer usually ends up with either someone getting fired or someone getting famous for being terrible.
-Neither of those are ideal situations to be in.
+Poor relationships with a designer usually end up with either someone getting fired or someone getting famous for being terrible.
+Neither of those is ideal situations to be in.
 Luckily, most designers are professionals at their trade and strive to do their best on every project that they work on.
 Though the customer is “always right,” companies often choose to hire designers due to the experience that the designer possesses.

 The Juicers think it’s always a pleasure to work with companies of all sorts.
 Feel free to contact Creative Juice with any design inquiries you might have.
 We strive to explain everything you need to know when you get one of our projects.
-Design work might seem confusing at first but, with the proper assistance, you, too can be a know-it-all client.
+Design work might seem confusing at first but, with the proper assistance, you too can be a know-it-all client.